RAF Greenham Common: Post RAF station

 In 1997 Greenham Common was designated as public parkland, effectively returning it to its pre-Second World War status but with restrictions.
 Greenham and Crookham Commons became a Site of Special Scientific Interest.
 The Cold War era control tower has recently been redeveloped and is now open as a visitor centre with a historical exhibition and community cafe.
 Cattle from local farms are permitted to graze the Common and often stray onto the adjacent Burys Bank Road.

+Greenham Common Control Tower

+Following the closure of RAF Greenham Common in 1992, one of the few remaining buildings from the former air base was the Control Tower, situated on the north side of the runway.
+This was left derelict until Greenham Parish Council bought it in April 2014 with the intention of converting it into a café and visitors' centre.
+However, this was repeatedly delayed by political and construction problems, until it was eventually opened to the public in September 2018.

+The Control Tower features three floors, with the café on the ground floor and a visitors' centre on the first floor, housing a permanent exhibition on Greenham Common's Cold War history and a temporary exhibition space.
+The top floor observation area offers panoramic views across the Common.

+Since its opening in 2018, the Control Tower has hosted numerous exhibitions on the history of the Common and surrounding area.
+This included "Both Sides of the Fence" in 2021, marking 40 years since the arrival of the Greenham Peace Women at the air base.

 In popular culture

 The airfield was used In the sixth series of London's Burning where the production team built a petrol garage and diner to be used in a large incident in episode 7.

 An episode of BBC's Top Gear was filmed at the abandoned airfield, with Jeremy Clarkson and James May attempting to find out if communism had produced a good car.

 Beyoncé used the airfield to film scenes for her 2013 self-titled visual album.

 Greenham Common airfield was used as a filming location for the 2015 film Star Wars: The Force Awakens and 2017 film Star Wars: The Last Jedi.
 The GAMA (GLCM Alert and Maintenance Area) area was used as the location for the above ground Resistance base on the fictional planet D'Qar.
+In 2023, the base was once again used for filming a Star Wars location, the second series of the television programme Andor.

 Greenham Common airfield was also used as a filming location for the 2019 film Fast and Furious 9.

+Additionally, Greenham Common airfield was used as a filming location for the 2023 film Heart of Stone.